jaspervdj/blaze-html/website/index.markdown

 # Status

-BlazeHtml is currently in a very experimental state.
-Upcoming releases have a good chance to break your code.
-Nevertheless, we like to encourage you to try it and tell us what you think, and submit possible bugs to the [issue tracker].
+The BlazeHtml API is considered stable, however, the implementation is still experimental.
+We like to encourage you to try it and tell us what you think, and submit possible bugs to the [issue tracker].

 [issue tracker]: http://github.com/jaspervdj/BlazeHtml/issues/